 The laws passed by Congress are copiled in a set of books called the United States Code (often abbreviated “U.S.C.”, “USC”, or “U.S. Code”).
 The USC is organized into over fifty titles and each title deals with a broad subject, like Banks and Banking (Title 12).

 Particular statutes are cited by their USC title and section.
 For example: 42 U.S.C. § 1983 indicates the federal statute found in Title 42 of the USC at Section 1983.

 The official version of the USC is published by the Federal Government and known simply as the U.S. Code.
-The United States Code Annotated (USCA) and United States Codes Service (USCS) are commercial versions of the USC, each of which has more finding tools, cross references to other materials, and which are updated more frequently than the government-published USC.
+The United States Code Annotated (USCA) and United States Code Service (USCS) are commercial versions of the USC, each of which has more finding tools, more cross references to other materials, and which are updated more frequently than the government-published USC.
 But the Title and Section citations are the same, and the texts of the statutes vary only by how recently each set has been updated.

 The library has print copies of the U.S. Code and the USCA (but not the USCS).
 The U.S. Code and USCA can be found in the reference collections, in ranges 202B-203A.

 US statutory material can be found in many places online.
 The US Code can be found:

 The USCA is available online through student and faculty Westlaw accounts.
-The USCS can be accessed through student and faculty Lexis accounts.
+The USCS can be accessed online through student and faculty Lexis accounts.

 If you don’t have a citation to the statute that you need, each of the print sets has an index.
 You can use the index to look up words that describe the subject you are researching and locate relevant Titles and Sections of the USC that deal with that subject.

 As an example of using the indexes to the codes, here is an entry from the General Index to the USCA:

-The listing of specific subjects related to Foster Care includes Income Tax and a sub-listing for “credits, adoption”.
+Specific subjects related to Foster Care includes Income Tax, which lists a sub-topic for “credits, adoption”.
 This narrow subject is addressed in Title 42 of the U.S. Code at Section 671.